protolux-electronics/name_badge/README.md

   - Turn off the device, with the case open
   - Connect your computer via USB
   - Press the button labeled `FEL`
+  - Turn on the device, release the `FEL` button
   - Run `./launch.sh trellis` from the `release` dir of the `usb_fel_loaders` assets
   - The board will reboot and appear as a USB media device (on Mac, your